Vodafone Home Broadband and Phone terms and conditions from 9 December 2020

 8. WHAT WE DO WITH YOUR INFORMATION AND CONTACTING US

 8.2.
 Fraud prevention agencies.
 The personal information we collect from you may be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment.
-Further details explaining how the information held by fraud prevention agencies may be used please ask an advisor or visit vodafone.co.uk/privacy.
+For further details explaining how the information held by fraud prevention agencies may be used, visit vodafone.co.uk/privacy.